helen/admin-color-schemer/README.md

 ### Why do I have to click a button to preview? ###

 The preview currently operates by generating a complete stylesheet and reloading it.
-While in some environments this happens near-instantaneously, the time and resources it takes to reflect a change is not ideal for live previews.
-We do hope to solve this in the future.
+While in some environments this happens near-instantaneously, the time and resources it takes to reflect a change are not ideal for live previews.
+We do hope to solve this in a later release.

 ### I'm getting an ugly screen asking me for a username and password. ###